 Arranging a losing service provider diversion

 This is optional.
-Once you have added your numbers being ported to your call flow, and as a caller ID to your users, you may want to start receiving calls to your call flow prior to the porting completing.
+Once you have added your numbers being ported to your call flow, and as a caller ID to your users, you may want to start receiving calls to your call flow prior to the porting completion.
 In order for this configuration, you will need to add a number from the Order Services tab of your customer portal then configure in your call flow.
 Please use our extensive knowledge base for assistance with configuring your call flow.

 Next, contact your current service provider to arrange a diversion to the number you have ordered in the previous step.
 The end result will mean you can start using your new phone system before the porting process completes.
 Please note any diversion fees charged by your existing service provider would be the responsibility of the customer, plus it is essential you confirm with the existing service provider the diversion will have no impact on the porting in place, we recommend you get this confirmation in writing.